- Home

 Is long-term care at home a valid option for me?

-In the past, many people with long-term illnesses would have preferred to be cared for at home.
-However, the sad reality is that some had to move into a nursing or care home because their families weren’t able or willing to help.
-This is likely to change in the future, as families step up to the plate.
+In the past, people with long-term illnesses would often have chosen to be cared for at home, but the sad reality was that some had to move into a nursing or care home because their families weren’t able or willing to help.
+We believe this is changing as families are now more likely to step up to the plate.

 How much might care at home cost me?